sancsoft/beegit.github.io/platform/_posts/2015-09-28-file-templates-help-optimize-your-content-production.md

 ![templates_ui.jpg](https://ucarecdn.com/ec83cfc7-499e-4e76-87ef-52c49d0ccb2f/)

 Any content you put in the template will be dropped in as the default text on new files created from that template.
-In addition to file templates supporting static content, they are also very flexible and support the [Liquid templating language](https://docs.shopify.com/themes/liquid-documentation/basics) created by [Shopify](https://www.shopify.com/).
+In addition to file templates supporting static content, they are also very flexible and support the <a href-="https://docs.shopify.com/themes/liquid-documentation/basics" target="_blank">Liquid templating language</a> created by <a href="https://www.shopify.com/" target="_blank">Shopify</a>.
 With Liquid and [Beegit](https://beegit.com), you can do some really cool stuff, like automatically drop in the current date, or drop in the name and Twitter handle of the user who is creating a new file.
 When a new file is created against a template, [Beegit](https://beegit.com) will merge in any variables you have defined in the template.
-Here is an example of what you can do (we use this template for our [Jekyll](https://jekyllrb.com/) blog posts):
+Here is an example of what you can do (we use this template for our <a href="(https://jekyllrb.com/" target="_blank">Jekyll</a> blog posts):

 ---